 - Believing that anything less than a perfect or ideal outcome is not worth achieving.

 A number of factors can contribute to the development of perfectionism.
-Anxiety, insecurity, and fear of disapproval may all lead to perfectionist behavior.
+Anxiety, insecurity, and fear of disapproval may lead to perfectionist behavior.
 Children of parents who are perfectionistic are more likely to become perfectionists themselves.
-Some parents may drive their children to perfectionism by encouraging them to succeed in every area or pushing perfection on them to an extent that can be considered abusive, expressing disapproval when their children's efforts do not result in perfection.
+Some parents may drive their children to perfectionism.
+They may encourage them to succeed in every area or push perfection on them to an extent that can be considered abusive.
+These parents might express disapproval when their children's efforts do not result in perfection.

-An insecure early attachment may also be a contributing factor toward one's tendency to develop self-critical perfectionism, as those who had a troubled attachment with parents may experience difficulty self-soothing as well as a difficulty to accept a good outcome as a good outcome, if it is not perfect.
+An insecure early attachment may also contribute to self-critical perfectionism.
+Those who had a troubled attachment with parents may experience difficulty self-soothing.
+They may have trouble accepting a good outcome as good, if it is not perfect.

-In the field of mental health, perfectionism is generally known to be a trait that may have negative consequences.
-Research increasingly shows that perfection has a high correlation to anxiety, depression, high levels of stress, and suicide risk.
-Those who have perfectionist qualities are also less likely to disclose their pain to others, as doing so would mean their appearance as less than perfect, so they may not be as likely to seek treatment for conditions resulting from their attempted perfection.
+In the field of mental health, perfectionism is generally known to have negative consequences.
+Research shows that perfection has a high correlation to anxiety, depression, high levels of stress, and suicide risk.
+Those who have perfectionist qualities are also less likely to disclose their pain to others.
+Doing so could expose them as less than perfect.
+They may not be as likely to seek treatment for issues resulting from their attempted perfection.

-Perfectionism is also often associated with vulnerability and a lack of resilience, and it is linked to the development of eating disorders such as anorexia nervosa.
-The trait may cause relationship problems, as individuals who aspire to perfection may often expect that same level of perfection from others around them, and through this expectation, become critical of a spouse or intimate partner.
+Perfectionism is also often associated with vulnerability and a lack of resilience.
+It is also linked to the development of eating disorders such as anorexia nervosa.
+The trait may cause relationship problems.
+People who aspire to perfection may often expect that same level of perfection from others around them.
+Through this expectation, they may become critical of a spouse or partner.

-Therapy is often helpful in treating perfectionism because it can help those people experiencing the condition re-frame their thoughts, often through cognitive behavioral therapy, in such a way as to realize that perfection is not the end goal of each undertaking.
-A therapist who treats perfectionism might avoid focusing on the high standards that those in therapy hold themselves to, because a person with perfectionistic tendencies who is simply told to lower his or her standards is likely to ignore the advice.
-Instead, therapy typically focuses on treating those issues that led a person to develop perfectionistic qualities, whether that is a fear of failure, a desire to be loved and admired, or a desire to please one's parents.
+Therapy is often helpful in treating perfectionism.
+It can help those with the condition re-frame their thoughts.
+Cognitive behavioral therapy may often be used for this purpose.
+This may demonstrate that perfection is not the end goal of each undertaking.
+A therapist who treats perfectionism might avoid focusing on the high standards those in therapy hold themselves to.
+A person with these tendencies who is simply told to lower their standards is likely to ignore the advice.
+Instead, therapy typically focuses on treating issues that led a person to develop perfectionistic qualities.
+These could include fear of failure, a desire to be loved and admired, or a desire to please one's parents.

-- Therapy to treat perfectionistic behavior: Lena, 34, is encouraged to enter therapy by her wife, who tells her that she asks too much of their 9-year-old daughter, Abbie.
-She admits to the therapist that she does want Abbie to do well and that she often encourages her to try harder in school and at her voice lessons.
-Lena becomes defensive in the session, telling the therapist that she does not put any more pressure on Abbie than Lena's parents put on her, claiming that she turned out just fine.
-The therapist notes the way Lena's tone changes when she mentions her parents and questions her further, eventually uncovering some resentment that Lena felt at being required to take both ballet and piano lessons as a child while still being expected to maintain top grades in her class, which left her with little time of her own.
-The therapist encourages Lena to apply these feelings toward her treatment of Abbie and remember what it felt like to be pushed to succeed.
-Lena admits that she may have been too pushy.
-Once Lena begins to be truthful with the therapist, she soon relates the stress and anxiety that she experiences as a result of still trying to be perfect: a perfect mother, a perfect employee, a perfect woman.
-Over several sessions, the therapist works with Lena to reframe these thoughts into ones that are more accepting and accommodating of Lena's strengths and weaknesses, as a person and as a parent.
-As part of her treatment, Lena is also encouraged by the therapist to share anecdotes of her own mistakes and failures with Abbie to reinforce the fact that she is not perfect, and that Abbie does not need to be, either.
+- Therapy to treat perfectionistic behavior.
+Lena, 34, is encouraged to enter therapy by her wife.
+Her wife tells her that she asks too much of their 9-year-old daughter, Abbie.
+Lena admits to the therapist that she does want Abbie to do well.
+She often encourages her to try harder in school and at her voice lessons.
+Lena becomes defensive in the session.
+She tells the therapist she does not put any more pressure on Abbie than Lena's parents put on her.
+She claims that she turned out just fine.
+The therapist notes how Lena's tone changes when she mentions her parents.
+He questions her further.
+Eventually, some resentment is uncovered.
+Lena felt this resentment due to being required to take both ballet and piano lessons as a child while still being expected to maintain top grades in her class.
+This left her with little time of her own.
+The therapist encourages Lena to apply these feelings toward her treatment of Abbie.
+Lena emembers what it felt like to be pushed to succeed.
+She admits she may have been too pushy.
+Once Lena begins to be truthful with the therapist, she shares the stress and anxiety she feels as a result of still trying to be perfect.
+She feels she must be a perfect mother, a perfect employee, a perfect woman.
+Over several sessions, the therapist works with Lena to reframe these thoughts.
+Lena puts these thoughts in terms that are more accepting and accommodating of her strengths and weaknesses.
+As part of her treatment, Lena is also encouraged to share anecdotes of her own mistakes and failures with Abbie.
+This reinforces the fact that she is not perfect, and that Abbie does not need to be, either.